cloud-ark/kubeplus/README.rst

 `Kubernetes Operators`__ extend Kubernetes API to manage third-party software as native Kubernetes objects.
-Today, number of Operators are being built for middlewares like databases, queues, loggers, etc. This has led to tremendous choice in the platform elements for building application platforms Current popular approach is to ‘self-assemble’ platform stacks using Kubernetes Operators of choice.
+Today, number of Operators are being built for middlewares like databases, queues, loggers, etc. This has led to tremendous choice in the platform elements for building application platforms.
+Current popular approach is to ‘self-assemble’ platform stacks using Kubernetes Operators of choice.
 This requires significant efforts and there is lack of consistent user experience across multiple Operators.